squarism/squarism.github.io/_posts/2023-08-28-how-to-test-random-things.markdown

 date: 2023-08-28
 ---

 Let's say we had a program that interacts with something that is random.
-This could be a random number function we can sort of control or it could be something out of our control.
+This could be a pseudorandom number generator (PRNG) we can sort of control or it could be something out of our control.
 Let's step through three examples, where the last one is random but wildly different.

 Our program depends on this function.
 How do we know our program works?